symbolfigures/bitloops/README.md

 The calculator and tessellator each have their own Lambda functions, written in Python.

 The calculator also has a Java version, which is used to produce properties of power sets.
-This is saved in .csv files, and those are aggregated into one .json file, which is bundled and referenced by the python version.
+This is saved in .csv files, and those are aggregated into one .json file, which is bundled with and referenced by the python version.